MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-template-kubernetes-trouble.md

 > [!Note]
 > Kubernetes on Azure Stack is in preview.
 Azure Stack disconnected scenario is not currently supported by the preview.

 This article reviews how to troubleshoot your Kubernetes cluster.
-You can review the status of your deployment by understanding the elements required for the deployment.
+To begin troubleshooting, review the elements required for the deployment.
 You might need to collect the deployment logs from Azure Stack or the Linux VMs that host Kubernetes.
-You might also need to work with your Azure Stack administrator to retrieve logs from an administrative endpoint.
+To retrieve logs from an administrative endpoint, contact your Azure Stack admin.

 ## Overview of Kubernetes deployment